 We can think of these costs in five main areas: food, health, grooming, training, and fees.

 Leonbergers are giant dogs, so they eat a lot.
 They also grow slowly, so their food must be high-quality to support bones and joints.
+You can explore feeding plans, portion guidance, and diet cost considerations in our Leonberger nutrition and feeding guide.

 - Large adult Leonbergers eat about 6–10 cups of dry food per day